WhiteHatJoker/grpc-api-kafka-udaconnect/README.md

 kubectl port-forward svc/postgres 5432:5432
 ```
 This will enable you to connect to the database at `localhost`.
 You should then be able to connect to `postgresql://localhost:5432/geoconnections`.
 This is assuming you use the built-in values in the deployment config map.

+### Kafka + Zookeper

+The kafka broker and zookeper has been deployed with the help of this article [Kafka on Kubernetes Deployment Best Practices](https://www.magalix.com/blog/kafka-on-kubernetes-and-deploying-best-practice)

 ### Software
 To manually connect to the database, you will need software compatible with PostgreSQL.
 * CLI users will find [psql](http://postgresguide.com/utilities/psql.html) to be the industry standard.